 In 1983, Creative Computing Press published three books collecting computer-specific articles from the pages of Creative Computing.
 They targeted each book at a different computer market: The Creative Atari, The Creative Apple, and The Creative TRS-80.

 The Creative TRS-80, edited by Ken Mazur with a preface by Creative Computing Associate Editor John J. Anderson, has over 100 articles and reviews from Creative Computing.
 All articles focus on the TRS-80 and are split into nine different categories:

 - Word processing

 All of the articles had previously been published in Creative Computing but much of the information must have been unfamiliar even to regular readers.
-Some highlights include an interview with Leo Christopherson (plus a program listing of Android Nim!), reviews (written by Harry McCracken and Owen Linzmayer) of TRS‑80 games, and the series “TRS‑80 Graphics Made Almost Painless.”
-I also like “Typecasting,” an account of how they used TRS‑80’s, Electric Pencil, Scripsit, and an Alpha Comp typesetter to typeset Creative Computing magazines.
+Some highlights include an interview with Leo Christopherson (plus a program listing of Android Nim!), reviews (written by Harry McCracken and Owen Linzmayer) of TRS-80 games, and the series “TRS-80 Graphics Made Almost Painless.”
+I also like “Typecasting,” an account of using TRS-80 computers, Electric Pencil, Scripsit, and an Alpha Comp typesetter to typeset Creative Computing magazines.